 If you’re planning a trip to Paris and are looking for the city’s most famous church, look no further than Cathedrale Notre-Dame de Paris.
 This spectacular Gothic cathedral sits proudly on the “Ile de la Cité”, the heart of Paris and one of the oldest inhabited areas in the entire city.

-The site on which Notre Dame now stands has deep historical significance; in fact, it is believed to be built on top of an ancient Roman temple dedicated to Jupiter.
-Construction began in 1163 under the reign of Louis VII, though numerous architects worked on the site over the course of its construction.
+The site on which Notre Dame now stands has deep historical significance; it is believed to be built on top of an ancient Roman temple dedicated to Jupiter.
+Construction began in 1163 under the reign of Louis VII, though numerous architects worked on the site throughout its construction.

-Whether you’re interested in learning more about Paris’ fascinating history or simply want to admire its beautiful Gothic design, there’s something for everyone at Cathedrale Notre-Dame de Paris.
+Whether you’re interested in learning more about Paris’ fascinating history or simply want to admire its beautiful Gothic design, Cathedrale Notre-Dame de Paris has something for everyone.

 Basilique de Sacre Cœur

-Located at the top of the Montmartre hill, the Basilique du Sacré-Cœur is a beautiful and iconic landmark in Paris.
-With its distinctive round structure and stunning views of the city, it is a popular destination for both tourists and locals alike.
+The Basilique du Sacré-Cœur is a beautiful and iconic landmark in Paris, located at the top of Montmartre hill.
+With its distinctive round structure and stunning views of the city, it is a popular destination for tourists and locals alike.

 The basilica was originally built as a tribute to the 58,000 French soldiers who lost their lives during the Germano-French War of 1870-1871 under Napoleon III, as well as to commemorate those who died during the brutal “Bloody Week” that followed the Paris Commune in 1871.

-To reach this historic site, you can either climb the stairs or take the convenient funicular.
-Regardless of how you choose to get there, be sure to take some time to appreciate this stunning monument and enjoy panoramic views of this great city.
-Whether you are a first-time traveler or an experienced wanderer, you won’t want to miss visiting this remarkable Basilica du Sacré-Cœur on your next trip to Paris.
+You can climb the stairs or take the convenient funicular to reach this historic site.
+Regardless of how you choose to get there, be sure to take time to appreciate this stunning monument and enjoy panoramic views of this great city.
+Whether a first-time traveler or an experienced wanderer, you won’t miss visiting this remarkable Basilica du Sacré-Cœur on your next trip to Paris.

 Sainte-Chapelle

-Sainte-Chapelle is one of the most iconic sights on the Ile de la Cité, located within the historic Royal Palace courtyard.
+Sainte-Chapelle is one of the iconic sights on the Ile de la Cité, located within the historic Royal Palace courtyard.
 Originally built in 1241 by King Saint Louis as a home for two of the most important Christian relics – Jesus’ Crown of Thorns and a fragment of the True Cross – Sainte-Chapelle has since become a must-see destination for travelers from around the world.
-The chapel is one of the most intricate and beautifully designed in the world.
+The chapel is one of the world’s most intricate and beautifully designed.

 Saint Germain l’Auxerrois

-Saint Germain l’Auxerrois is a historic church located in Paris that was originally built as a royal place for use by members of the French monarchy.
+Saint Germain l’Auxerrois is a historic church in Paris that was originally built as a royal place for members of the French monarchy.
 With its location at the Louvre and its Gothic architectural style, Saint Germain l’Auxerrois has always attracted an eclectic mix of artists, courtesans, nobility, and local artisans alike.
-Inside the church, you can marvel at some of its beautiful stained glass windows, along with its impressive organ and a few other works of art.
+Inside the church, you can marvel at some of its beautiful stained glass windows, impressive organs, and other works of art.

 Additionally, you can also check out the iconic bell that was originally put up in 1529 as a way to signal the start of the brutal Saint-Barthélémy massacre in 1572.
 Whether you’re visiting Paris as a tourist or simply getting to know this amazing city from afar, Saint Germain l’Auxerrois is definitely worth exploring if you want to experience a piece of French history and culture.
 So why not plan your next visit today?
 You won’t be disappointed!